PMR2/PMR2userdocs/glossary.rst

    Python
       Python is a programming language that lets you work more quickly and integrate your systems more effectively.
 See `<http://python.org>`_ for all the details.

+   Teaching instance
+      An instance of :term:`PMR2` that allows users to explore and test the functionality of PMR2 without making permanent :term:`workspaces` or :term:`exposures`.
+The teaching instance is regularly cleared of content and re-populated from :term:`PMR`.
+It is also used for testing the latest PMR2 features prior to their deployment on PMR, so the user interface may not always exactly match that of PMR.